storj/docs/Test-network.md

 // pull down official docker image
 $ docker pull postgres

-$ docker run --rm -e POSTGRES_PASSWORD=storj -p 5432:5432 --name postgres postgres
+$ docker run --rm -e POSTGRES_HOST_AUTH_METHOD=trust -p 5432:5432 --name postgres postgres

 // in a different tab run this command to create a database for storj-sim to use
 $ docker exec -it postgres createdb -U postgres teststorj